sngustus/APStatsPythonLib/README.txt

 	PyStats - Basic calculator functions useful for statistics

 DESCRIPTION
-	This module expands on the built-in "statistics" module.
+	This module expands on the built-in "statistics" module, including basic functions one would need if taking AP Statistics.

 CLASSES
 	None